Bear Creek Saloon and Steakhouse

 Bearcreek Saloon and Steakhouse is a restaurant in the small town of Bearcreek, Montana.
-The Saloon is family owned by (Bobby) Pits & Lynn DeArmond since it was purchased in 1982.
+The Saloon was family owned by (Bobby) Pits & Lynn DeArmond since it was purchased in 1982.
+Until Bobby "Pits" DeArmond passed away on April 4, 2020, while he was still included in the establishment.
+Lynn soon sold the restaurant to a close family friend Dawn Deville.
 The restaurant houses fund-raising pig races throughout the year that use full grown pigs in the summer and piglets in the winter, which are overseen by the Carbon County Health Department and the U.S. Department of Agriculture.
 The Saloon was involved in a lengthy legal battle over the legality of pig races with the Montana Board of Horse Racing, and it was eventually made legal in House Bill 433 in 1993.
 The Saloon is located seven miles outside of the city of Red Lodge, Montana on Montana Secondary Highway 308.
 Owner Bobby "Pitts" Dearmond was born and raised in Spearman, Texas before moving to Montana in the late 1970s.

 History

 The saloon and steakhouse was bought in 1982 by the DeArmond family, and at the time was only a bar.
 A kitchen was added and began serving Mexican food in 1984.
 The bar's main clientele is tourists, but due to the 1988 Yellowstone Fires there was a sharp downturn in tourism in 1988.
 The DeArmond family developed the idea of pig races to draw more customers to the area and started the races in 1992.
 In 1994 the menu was switched to a classic saloon and steakhouse, to which it remains today.
 Bobby "Pitts" was featured on ABC Good Morning America a couple of times during this period.